 Did you work full time at a qualifying employer at the time of your 120 payments, and are you still working at one now?
 If yes, keep going.
 If no, learn more about qualifying public service careers.

-Lastly, you must’ve made 120 qualifying monthly payments.
-They must’ve been made after Oct.
-1, 2007, in full and within 15 days of the due date and while you were on an IDR plan and working for an eligible employer.
+Lastly, you must have made 120 qualifying monthly payments.
+These payments must have been made after Oct.
+1, 2007, in full within 15 days of the due date and while you were on an IDR plan and working for an eligible employer.

 The payments don’t have to be consecutive, though.
-If you, for example, were employed in the private sector between nonprofit jobs, you can count the payments you made on either end.
+If, for example, you were employed in the private sector between two nonprofit jobs, you can count the payments you made on either end.

 If you’re not sure how many qualifying payments you’ve made, you can log on to the FedLoan Servicing site to check.
-If your loans haven’t been moved over yet, you can submit the Employment Certification form — after which the DOE will send a letter revealing how many payments you have left.
+If your loans haven’t been moved over yet, you can submit the Employment Certification form — after which the Department of Education will send a letter revealing how many payments you have left.

 Did you make 120 qualifying payments?
 And did you answer “yes” to all the questions above?
 Then you’re ready to apply for PSLF!